+A.3.1 Introduction

 Service Components communicate with each other across the Msc Reference Point.
 Additional input or output parameters are not necessary when invoking service capabilities across the Msc Reference Point.
 As such signature of the service capability is sufficient for implementing the service capability in clause 6 when the capability is invoked across the Msc Reference Point.

-A.3.1 Msc Common Request Data Types (Normative)
+A.3.2 Msc Common Request Data Types (normative)

 Each request that is received by the M2M Component across the Msc Reference Point shall have a common set of input parameters as described in Table A.3.1-1 Msc: Common Request Input Parameters.

+Table A.3.2-1: Msc: Common Request Input Parameters